Tail-behavior roadmap for sharp restart: Implications

 \subsection{Optimization}

-Excluding the boundary scenario $H\left( \infty \right)=\infty $, in this subsection we address the optimization of the right-hand side of Eq. (\ref{60}).
+Excluding the hazard-limit value $H\left( \infty \right)=\infty $, in this subsection we address the optimization of the right-hand side of Eq. (\ref{60}).
 Specifically, Eq. (\ref{60}) yields the following pair of optimization observations.
 If impeding task-completion is a goal, then one would seek to minimize the average $\bar{H}\left( \tau \right) $.
 And, if expediting task-completion is a goal, then one would seek to maximize the average $\bar{H}\left( \tau \right) $.

 The local minima and the local maxima of the average $\bar{H}\left( \tau \right) $, as a function of the timer parameter $\tau $, are attained at its critical points: timers $\tau _{c}$ at which the average's derivative vanishes, $\bar{H}^{\prime }\left( \tau _{c}\right) =0$.
 A calculation detailed in the Methods implies that the average's derivative is given by $\bar{H}^{\prime }(\tau)=\frac{1}{\tau }\left[ H\left( \tau \right) -\bar{H}\left( \tau \right) \right]$.
-Consequently, we obtain that the critical points $\tau _{c}$ are the points at which the average $\bar{H}\left( \tau \right) $ intersects the input's hazard function: $\bar{H}^{\prime }\left( \tau _{c}\right) =0\Leftrightarrow \bar{H} \left( \tau _{c}\right) =H\left( \tau _{c}\right)$ (see Fig. 4).
+Consequently, we obtain that the critical points $\tau _{c}$ are the points at which the average $\bar{H}\left( \tau \right) $ intersects the input's hazard function (see Fig. 5):

 A calculation detailed in the Methods implies that, at its critical points, the second derivative of the average is given by $\bar{H}^{\prime \prime }(\tau_{c})=\frac{1}{\tau_{c} }H^{\prime }(\tau_{c})$.
 Thus, for a given critical point $\tau _{c}$, we obtain the following pair optimization conclusions.
 If the input's hazard function is increasing at the critical point, $H^{\prime}\left( \tau _{c}\right) >0$, then this critical point yields a local minimum of the average $\bar{H}\left( \tau \right) $.
-Analogously, if the input's hazard function is decreasing at the critical point, $H^{\prime}\left( \tau _{c}\right) <0$, then this critical point yields a local maximum of the average $\bar{H}\left( \tau \right) $ (see Fig. 4).
+Analogously, if the input's hazard function is decreasing at the critical point, $H^{\prime}\left( \tau _{c}\right) <0$, then this critical point yields a local maximum of the average $\bar{H}\left( \tau \right) $ (see Fig. 5).